bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 `python test.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 0 --no_flip --preprocess none --norm instance`

+### 6. S<sup>2</sup>AM

+Cun and Pan released the code and model of their paper "*Improving the Harmony of the Composite Image by Spatial-Separated Attention Module*" (TIP2020)  in [GitHub](https://github.com/vinthony/s2am).
+They provide the [model](https://drive.google.com/file/d/1bm1ZdZ4xmV9fKCQBDsulvYwrxPAidZ3T/view?usp=sharing) trained on their SCOCO and S-Adobe5k dataset and the [models](https://uofmacau-my.sharepoint.com/:f:/g/personal/yb87432_umac_mo/EpemCJwfnhpIoDNAMfiegqIB0RXkdKH9Z2WibJJ4s27PbA?e=qPNzpI) trained on each sub-dataset of iHarmony4 individually.
+To facilitate the fair comparison, we adopt the same training strategy to train S<sup>2</sup>AM model on the merged training set of four sub-datasets using the released code from their GitHub.
+The trained model could be found in [BaiduCloud](https://pan.baidu.com/s/1xTlNxjX9l0WJxx4I5d4zgA) (access code: 92tj).

 # Experiments

 When conducting experiments, we merge training sets of four sub-datasets as a whole training set to train the model, and evaluate it on the test set of each sub-dataset and the whole test set.
 Here we show the results of recent baselines on our iHarmony4 dataset based on MSE and PSNR metrics.
 In addition, we also provide the fMSE score on the whole test set to facilitate future study.